top of page

 Best of all, bringing animals and cropland together eliminates many of the problems associated with both by optimizing nutrient cycling between them.
 Manure is a primary source of pollution with conventional livestock operations, but it provides in-field fertility in a regenerative farming system.

 Consider putting sheep or goats out to pasture after taking in your hay harvest or to graze on your cover crops when it’s time to till them in.
-Not only will these herd animals produce natural fertilizer to the fields, but their grazing can stimulate the plants to grow faster.
+Not only will these herd animals produce natural fertilizer for the fields, but their grazing can stimulate the plants to grow faster.

 3. Create a Conservation Buffer